thruthesky/fireflutter/README.md

 ## UI Samples

-- Simple Email Password Login Form
+- This is `Simple Email Password Login Form` widget that lets the user creates a new account or sign in with existing account.

 ![Image](https://github.com/thruthesky/fireflutter/blob/main/docs/assets/images/simple_email_password_login_form.jpg?raw=true)